-Often there are situations, when IT support, system administrators or even in Windows Forums, people ask you for your system specifications and/or logs like Event Viewer logs or MSINFO32 files and even dump files to troubleshoot various system crashes and Blue Screens.
+Often there are situations, when IT support, system administrators or even Windows Forums, people ask you for your system specifications and/or logs like Event Viewer logs or MSINFO32 files and even dump files to troubleshoot various system crashes and Blue Screens.

-Sometime it’s hard to get all this information easily.
-After helping out a lot of people in online forums, I figured there had to be an easy way to collect the logs, so that both the person facing the problem and the person helping out, could save time and energy, in simply performing this chore of collecting the error log files.
+Sometimes it’s hard to get all this information easily.
+After helping out a lot of people in online forums, I figured there had to be an easy way to collect the logs, so that both the person facing the problem and the person helping out, could save time and energy, by simply performing this chore of collecting the error log files.
 For this very reason, I created this application Windows 8 Log Collector, designed for the latest upcoming Windows operating system viz.
 Windows 8.

 Windows 8 Log Collector

 The tool itself is self-explanatory.
 The buttons are marked with the names of the log files that you can grab.
 Click any of the buttons to obtain the respective log files or you can click on “Grab All” to collect all of them.

 - Download the Attachment and extract the file

 - Right-click on the icon and click on “Run as administrator”.
 If you don’t run it as administrator, you’ll get an Access Denied error.